neo4j/graph-data-science-client/doc/README.md

 ### Deployment tabs

-The manual documents each deployment mode as an Antora tabbed example (`[.include-with-Neo4j-server]` for the self-managed plugin, `[.include-with-Aura-Graph-Analytics]` for GDS Sessions, and `[.include-with-AuraDS]` for AuraDS).
+The manual documents each deployment mode as an Antora tabbed example (`[.include-with-GDS-database-plugin]` for the self-managed plugin, `[.include-with-Aura-Graph-Analytics]` for GDS Sessions, and `[.include-with-AuraDS]` for AuraDS).
+The doc tests run per deployment target:

+* The plugin target (`test_community` / `test_enterprise` / `test_networkx` of `test_docs.rb`) runs untabbed snippets and those in the `[.include-with-GDS-database-plugin]` tab.
-The doc tests target the plugin/self-managed deployment only: `test_docs.rb` runs untabbed snippets and those in the `[.include-with-Neo4j-server]` tab, and skips snippets nested inside the Aura Graph Analytics and AuraDS tabs.
+* The AGA target (`test_aga`) runs snippets in the `[.include-with-Aura-Graph-Analytics]` tab, snippets with the `session` attribute, and untabbed snippets in files that contain any of those.

+Untabbed snippets are deployment-neutral and run in both targets.
+Snippets in the remaining tabs (AuraDS, and the session-type tabs of the Aura Graph Analytics page) are not tested; neither are the notebook-generated tutorials, which are covered by the notebook CI scripts instead.

 ### Adding new tests